larspensjo/Logonaut/doc/UserRequirements.md

 This document outlines the functional requirements for the Logonaut application from a user's perspective.

-The requirement ID is a unique ID that can be referenced from the source code and other documents.
-The version number is incremented when a requirement is updated.
+The requirement ID is a unique ID and a version number that can be referenced from the source code and other documents.
+The version number, a suffix with 'V<N>' is incremented when a requirement is updated.

 ## 1. Core Log Viewing